Determinant and Pfaffian formulas for particle annihilation: Introduction

+This paper stands between two companion papers on coalescence ($A + A \to A$): it adapts the ghost method from the first, and it supplies the key combinatorial input to the second.

-The ghost method applies equally to coalescence ($A + A \to A$).
-The companion paper~\cite{Sniady2026coalescence} develops the coalescence formula, a ghost-free coalescence determinant (integrating out ghost positions), and the full continuous-time treatment.
+The foundational companion paper~\cite{SU2026coalescence} develops the coalescence formula, a ghost-free coalescence determinant (integrating out ghost positions), and the full continuous-time treatment, whose transfer scheme \Cref{sec:continuous} reuses.
 The two papers share the same proof architecture---sign-reversing involution via segment swap---but differ in the ghost structure: annihilation produces ghost pairs with paired formal variables, while coalescence produces single ghosts with a staircase pattern.
-The Pfaffian pairwise coalescence formula (\Cref{sec:pfaffian}) bridges the two models: it is proved by converting pairwise coalescence to complete annihilation via parity reclassification.

-Another companion paper~\cite{Sniady2026gaps} develops the ghost framework into concrete gap statistics for coalescing particles: the Rayleigh distribution for the single-gap law, an explicit joint distribution for consecutive gaps (revealing negative correlation: a large gap makes adjacent gaps smaller), a generalization of Warren's determinantal formula~\cite{Warren2007} from Brownian motion to all skip-free processes, and a Pfaffian empty-interval formula that recovers known results of ben-Avraham~\cite{benAvraham1998} from the ghost framework.
-Voter model duality bridges the ghost framework to the Pfaffian point process theory of Tribe and Zaboronski~\cite{TZ2011} and Garrod, Poplavskyi, Tribe, and Zaboronski~\cite{GarrodPTZ2018}.

-The paper is organized as follows. \Cref{sec:setup} sets up the spacetime graph framework and formalizes the annihilation model (collision diagrams, ghost pairs, performances). \Cref{sec:formula} defines the matrix~$M$ with its formal variables and states the annihilation formula.
-The proof occupies \Cref{sec:proof}: castings assign particles to roles, attribution and rehearsal connect castings to performances, and a sign-reversing involution cancels all non-physical contributions.
-Finally, \Cref{sec:pfaffian} converts pairwise coalescence to complete annihilation, deriving a Pfaffian formula that connects to Pfaffian point process theory~\cite{TZ2011,GarrodPTZ2018}.
+In the opposite direction, the Pfaffian companion paper~\cite{Sniady2026pfaffian} applies the Pfaffian pairwise coalescence formula proved here to the walls of the coalescing process---the boundaries between the sets of sites whose particles merge into the same survivor---obtaining an empty-interval formula, a cumulant coloring formula, and a central limit theorem for the wall count.
+Without the Pfaffian reduction proved here, these results would have no combinatorial foundation.